Workplace stress is the fifth leading cause of death in the U.S. (that's right — FIFTH). Through Friday, January 29th, I'm running TWO bootcamps:

 Logistics

-I will call at our scheduled time.
+I will Zoom or call at our scheduled time.
 At least 24-hours advanced notice are required for appointment changes, and you may be charged for missed sessions that don't include 24-hour notice.

 Monday – Thursday